Platform Launching Q1 2026

 DESNZ confirms intention to regulate TPIs and tasks Ofgem with designing the regime.

-Meet George response: Align product roadmap, publish this hub, and expand supplier partnerships.
+Meet George: Align product roadmap, publish this hub, expand supplier partnerships.

 2026 (expected)